Superstrong coupling in circuit quantum electrodynamics

 Here $\bold{a}=(a_0,a_1,...,a_{N-1},a_N)^T$, $\bold{a}^{\dagger}=({a_0}^{\dagger},{a_1}^{\dagger},...,{a_{N-1}}^{\dagger},{a_N}^{\dagger})^T$, etc., and $u, v$ are $N+1$ by $N+1$ matrices.
 We can now express the quartic transmon's non-linearity $\sim(a_0-{a_0}^{\dagger})^4$ in the new basis.
 Counting the terms $({c_j}^{\dagger}c_j)^2$ and ${c_i}^{\dagger}c_i{c_j}^{\dagger}c_j$ we arrive at the expressions

-We checked that the same results can be obtained in the perturbative calculation only starting from the linear circuit Hamiltonian \cite{weissl2015kerr}.

-\textbf{Measurement of the cross-Kerr shifts.}The dispersive cross-Kerr interaction of photons caused by the Josephson junction non-linearity appears as a mode frequency shift which is linear in the photon population of any other mode.
+We checked that the same results can be obtained in the perturbative calculation only starting from the linear circuit Hamiltonian \cite{weissl2015kerr}.\\ \\ \textbf{Measurement of the cross-Kerr shifts.} The dispersive cross-Kerr interaction of photons caused by the Josephson junction non-linearity appears as a mode frequency shift which is linear in the photon population of any other mode.
 We picked up the mode $j=108$ and changed its photon population with the second microwave tone.
 For every other mode in the vicinity of the DOS peak we performed a set of reflection measurements with the second tone being consecutively on or off.
 The mode frequency in every measurement was found from the fit of the reflection coefficient, both the real and imaginary parts, to the damped LC-oscillator model.
 The shift is then defined as an average mode frequency change between the on and off state of the second tone.
 The procedure was repeated for various second tone powers.
 To eliminate the detrimental effects of the flux jitter, we chose the shortest possible time between two consecutive measurements.
 Moreover the frequency of the second tone was modulated with a time scale much smaller than the measurement time and with an amplitude larger than the jitter amplitude.
 This allowed us to create a constant population of the driving mode disregarding its frequency fluctuation.
 We performed the same measurements in the same frequency range but with the transmon's resonance largely detuned.
 We found cross-Kerr shifts smaller by three orders of magnitude, which is consistent with our perturbative calculations of the bare transmission line non-linearity.
 This consistency made the rough photon calibration possible.